Alluxio/alluxio/docs/Running-Tachyon-on-Virtual-Box.md

 All software are installed under root directory, e.g. Tachyon is installed in /tachyon, Hadoop is installed in /hadoop.

-You can run some tests against Tachyon to check its health:
+On `TachyonMaster` node, you can run some tests against Tachyon to check its health:

     $ /tachyon/bin/tachyon runTests

 After the tests all pass, visit Tachyon web UI at `http://{MASTER_IP}:19999` again.
 Click `Browse File System` in the navigation bar, and you should see the files written to Tachyon by the above tests.

-Similarly, you can ssh to a worker node without password like
+From a node in the cluster, you can ssh to other nodes in the cluster without password like

     $ ssh TachyonWorker1